 Norskedalen rents its 1870s Per and Anna Paulsen Cabin for two-night weekends for up to six.
 It has a full kitchen and newly remodeled bathroom, 608-452-3424.

 Two B&Bs are 20 minutes west of Westby on U.S. 14/61, near La Crosse.
 The Wilson Schoolhouse Inn is a beautifully restored 1917 schoolhouse with a lavishly equipped kitchen, two bedrooms and two bathrooms.
 It has a queen, two twins and two pull-out sofas.
 608-787-1982.

-Norskedalen: It's three miles north of Coon Valley off County Road P and open daily in winter except the second and fourth Saturdays; from May through October, there are guided tours.
-Admission is $5, $2 schoolchildren.
-Call 608-452-3424.
+Norskedalen: This open-air heritage museum is three miles north of Coon Valley off County Road P and open daily in winter except the second and fourth Saturdays; from May through October, there are guided tours.

-Women do compete on the Continental Cup circuit.
-The Continental Cup tournament at the 133-meter Pine Mountain jump in Iron Mountain, Mich., also is a great spectator event.
-For details, call 800-236-2447.
+Ski jumping elsewhere: Many of the Westby skiers go on to compete in Iron Mountain, Mich., just over the Wisconsin border.
+The Continental Cup tournament at the 133-meter Pine Mountain jump in February also is a great spectator event.